Daniel-B-Tufvesson/speech-act-classifier/README.md

 ### Classifier Models
 This repository contains two different models for automatically classifying speech acts.
 These are classified out of context, meaning, they analyze the conversational structure but only individual sentences.
 Furthermore, they target Swedish sentences.

 - **Rule-based classifier**: This classifier uses rules for classification.
-It relies primarily on syntax, but also on sentiment.
+It relies primarily on syntax, but also sentiment.
 The model is json file consisting of rules: `models/rule-based.json`.

 - **Embedding-based classifier**: This classifier uses sentence embeddings from SBERT and classifies them with a linear, single-layer neural network.
 The model is a pytorch file: `models/embedding-based.pth`.